 The Bank of America Winter Village at Bryant Park is one of the city’s most popular winter markets and right next to it is the Bryant Park skating rink.
 The market itself has inviting stalls that sell mainly handcrafted goods.
 Here comes the Christmas spirit!
-More information about the winter village can be found here.
+More information about Bryant Park Winter Village can be found here.
 (Address: Sixth Ave, between 40th and 42nd street)

 Until mid of January: Radio City Christmas Spectacular

-The Three Kings Day Parade takes place January in New York City as marchers disguise themselves as a king.
+The Three Kings Day Parade takes place in January in New York City as marchers disguise themselves as a king.
 The parade features real camels, many colorful dolls and music through Harlem.
 The parade is a great experience, especially for families with children.
 You can read more information about the event here.
-The event will be held on January 4, 2019.
+The event will be held on January 6, 2020.